opendesigndev/open-design-text-renderer/docs/README.md

 by @vadimpetrov

-# Textify
+# Open Design Text Renderer

-Textify is a module responsible for text rendering.
+**Open Design Text Renderer** is a module responsible for text rendering.
 The input is formatted text with information about text styles, colors etc. and the output is either a transparent raster image or a collection of vector text outlines (experimental).

 ## Table of Contents